 When your home’s thermostat quits working the way it’s suppose to, you want to make sure that you test the device before you replace it.
 Why?
 A good portion of the water heaters sold on the market today use both an upper and lower element.
 It’s essential that you figure out which element is in fact not working.
 To test your thermostat, you will need a multimeter and screwdriver.
 Follow the steps below:

-- If the multimeter reads that there is no voltage coming from the element, then you’ll want to test the lower thermostat for power.
+Testing your water heater’s lower thermostat:1.While the power is still turned off, turn the upper thermostat to the lowest possible setting and turn the lower thermostat to it’s highest possible setting.
+2.With the multimeter, you now want to see if you are getting voltage from the lower element, and if in fact there is voltage, wait for the water to become warm.
+This may take just a few minutes.
+3.Now, you want to decrease the temperature on the thermostat.
+If the thermostat is operating properly, you’ll hear an audible click.
+4.If the multimeter reads that there is no voltage coming from the element, then you’ll want to test the lower thermostat for power.
 To do this, take one of the probes from the multimeter and touch it to the top contact screw.
 Take the other probe and touch it to the metal casing of the water tank.
 Your multimeter should read no more than 120 volts if it’s working correctly.

 If you are replacing a gas hot water heater thermostat, it’s important to note that the gas control valve, the thermostat and the heat limited device are all located on the outside of the tank.